ferrannadeu/indelsClassification/README.md

 ### Aknowledgments

-I appreciate to Francesco Maura the time he invested in reviewing the output of this function as well as for his comments and suggestions.
+I appreciate to Francesco Maura the time he invested in reviewing the output of this function as well as his comments and suggestions.